 The city walls

-Building began on the walls over 400 years ago, back when King James I required defences to keep the newly planted population safe from Irish rebels besieging the city.
+Building began on the walls in the 17th century, back when King James I required defences to keep the newly planted population safe from Irish rebels besieging the city.
 At 1.5 kilometres in circumference and up to 10 metres thick in places, they did their job.
 In fact, Derry~Londonderry’s walls have never been breached.
 And the price to build such handsome, efficient walls? £10,757.
 A bargain.

 Sitting pretty within reach of the walls, this auburn-brick beauty is the anchor for the buzzing Guildhall Square.
 Arguably the hall’s most arresting feature is its collection of stunning stained-glass windows.
 Donated by London Companies, they represent everything from fishmongers to musicians.
 Recognise the Guildhall Clock?
 It was modelled on Big Ben.
 An exhibition here explaining the city’s plantation provides a keyhole view into Derry~Londonderry’s curious and complex past.